MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/cost-management-content.md

 Kubernetes architecture is based on two layers, the control plane and one or more nodes or node pools.
 The AKS pricing model is based on the two Kubernetes architecture layers.

-- The [control plane](/azure/aks/concepts-clusters-workloads#control-plane) provides [core Kubernetes services](https://kubernetes.io/docs/concepts/overview/components), such as API Server and etcd, and application workload orchestration.
+- The [control plane](/azure/aks/concepts-clusters-workloads#control-plane) provides [core Kubernetes services](https://kubernetes.io/docs/concepts/overview/components), such as the API server and `etcd`, and application workload orchestration.
 The Azure platform manages the AKS control plane, and for the AKS free tier, the control plane has [no cost](https://azure.microsoft.com/pricing/details/kubernetes-service).

 - The [nodes](/azure/aks/concepts-clusters-workloads#nodes-and-node-pools), also called *agent nodes* or *worker nodes*, host Kubernetes workloads and applications.
 In AKS, customers fully manage and pay all costs for the agent nodes.